 Hotel Luxembourg Parc, 6eme.
 We stayed here in 2011.
 The location is fabulous, at the north end of Jardin du Luxembourg, and very near the charming St. Sulpice area.
 Our room had a view of the park.
 They had a lovely breakfast buffet, and the front desk staff gave us some great dining recommendations.
 It’s another small but luxurious option.
 (Unfortunately, my pictures of our room were lost in a hard drive crash a few years ago.)

 *Many who visit Paris prefer to rent an apartment.
 It can be a more economical choice, especially for longer stays, and a great way to experience Paris.
-We’ve only done that once, so I have no specific recommendations to offer.
-I hope to have the opportunity to try this again in the future, and will report back.
+We’ve rented an apartment again for our most recent trip, and I’ll have a review up soon.

 Where do you like to stay when you visit Paris?

-If you have travel planned and find packing challenging, you can see all of my travel wardrobe planning, packing and recap posts HERE.
+If you have travel planned and find packing challenging, you can find wardrobe ideas, packing and travel tips at my Travel Wardrobe Resource Hub.